Lead Guitar Solo Lesson – Phrasing Over The Barline

 And when you combine rubato with great note choices and killer phrasing, the result is:

-Heart-piercing guitar licks and phrases that tug on your audience’s emotional heartstrings!
+Heart-piercing lead guitar licks and phrases that tug on your audience’s emotional heartstrings!

-This is why rubato is one of the techniques I teach to my Breakthrough Guitar Lessons students who want help with playing better guitar solos.
+This is why rubato is one of the techniques I teach to my Breakthrough Guitar Lessons students who want help with playing better lead guitar solo licks.

 Here is a very simple way to delay resolution in music.
 Play the first 7 notes of the C major scale (C D E F G A B).